Connect with others who understand.

 OUD recovery is built on progress, not perfection.
 Every step you take toward recovery deserves recognition.
 Celebrating every win, no matter how big or small, can help keep you motivated and on track.

-Keep in mind that relapses (returning to opioid use after a period of abstinence) are common during recovery.
+Keep in mind that relapses, meaning returning to opioid use after a period of not using, are common during recovery.
 A relapse doesn’t mean you’ve failed.
-It’s part of the process that helps you adjust and redefine your goals.
+It can be part of the process and a chance to adjust your plan and reset your goals.

 Join the Conversation